JamCovid/jamcovid.github.io/index.md

 ### Add

-1. Select the add button and enter data
+1. Select the add button to add promoter or Ctrl-p to load data
 <br/>

 <br/>